udu-games/UDU_SDK_package/Documentation~/README.md

 #### Known issues
 * Import SDK from package manager using .git url.
 Error `no git executable was found`.

-  **Issue:** git installation is installed on a different drive to the Unity Hub installation.
+  **Issue:** git(git bash) installation is installed on a different drive to the Unity Hub installation.

   **Fix:** Install git on the same drive as the Unity Hub installation.
+Then close & re-open unity / unity hub.

-### Method 2: Install from disk  using the Package Manager.
+### Method 2: Install from disk using Unity Package Manager.

 1. From the repository click on Code > Download ZIP.
 2. Download and extract the ZIP file to your pc.